 Who is it for and how will it work?

-The savings scheme is originally intended for public sector employees in the Dubai Government but private sector firms can also make use of the programme.
+The workplace savings scheme is originally intended for public sector employees in the Dubai Government but private sector firms can also make use of the program.
 According to Law No. (8) of 2018, in the administration of human resources for the Government of Dubai, expatriates working in government organizations would be automatically enrolled in the scheme and ensure employee financial wellness.

-According to Dubai’s Human Resources Act, an employer’s contribution to the programme will equal the end of service rewards owed to the expat employee.
+According to Dubai’s Human Resources Act, an employer’s contribution to the program will equal the end of service rewards owed to the expat employee.
 Consequently, if an expat employee is promoted or changes position or responsibility, a change in contributions will become effective.

 At the conclusion of the employee’s service, their participation in the program will stop.
 At this point, workers can choose to withdraw their end-of-service gratuity sum or continue to stay in the program.

 The new legislation regulating the provision of savings programs for expatriates will not only offer stability to employees but will also enhance employer-employee ties.
 This program is one of the many initiatives that showcase the government’s willingness and commitment to ensure employee satisfaction and acknowledges their devotion to community service.
 Such initiatives serve to maintain Dubai among one of the most sought-after destinations for skilled professionals seeking career opportunities from all over the world.